xtdb/xtdb/doc/state_of_c2.md

 defined functions provided by the query engine, and not calling arbitrarily Clojure inside the query.

+Classic relies heavily on Nippy and the Clojure type-system, so there will be some differences here as well.
+The Arrow type system provides extension types so it's possible to add a known set, like the basic EDN types, but one cannot cleanly deal with arbitrarily Java objects in a useful way except having them flow through as bytes.

 ### Cardinality-many

 In classic semantics, this requires us to unwind all lists early on,